srirr/seek-checkout/README.md

 ### To be clean up /Done:

-1. Not responsive, easy to fix, but haven’t done yet.
+1. UI is Not responsive yet, easy to fix, but haven’t done yet.
 Will bring in for Pairing.
 2. CSS style sheets.
 I was planning to use styled components and If any inline styles in the App.tsx file should go inside the App.css or as a styles component in App.tsx

 ### Assumptions: